 I am a tinkerer, an entrepreneur and a nanotechnology and HCI enthusiast with great interest in the field of bioengineering and infection biology.
-I have the aim to make economical and efficient devices that could help in the rapid diagnosis of chronic diseases and could facilitate drug delivery processes.
-Currently, I’m in the final year of my bachelors in Engineering Physics and I am in EPFL, Switzerland for a long-term semester project till January, 2020 in McKinney Lab.
-I’m working on bioprinting structures that can mimic lung physiology (alveoli, air-blood-barrier etc.) to develop models for studying lung-infection like M.Tb in in-vivo-like conditions.
-I’m also studying the host-pathogen iteraction dynamics of Mycobacterium Abscessus infection by doing timelapse microscopy over a few days with M.Abs infection of Bone-Marrow-Derived-Macrophages.
+I have the aim to develop economical and efficient devices that could help in the early diagnosis of chronic diseases and could facilitate drug delivery processes.
+Currently, I’m in the final year of my bachelors in Engineering Physics and I am working in EPFL, Switzerland on an eight-month bachelors project till January, 2020 in McKinney Lab.
+I’m working on bioprinting structures that can mimic lung physiology (alveoli, air-blood-barrier etc.) to develop models for studying lung-infection like M.Tb in in-vivo-like conditions and also studying the host-pathogen iteraction dynamics of Mycobacterium Abscessus infection by doing timelapse microscopy over a few days with its infection of Bone-Marrow-Derived-Macrophages (murine).

-In the past I’ve worked on the designing and fabrication of 3D Microfluidic Channels, LOC (Lab-On-A-Chip) device for rapid POC (Point-of-Care) diagnosis of Circulating Tumor Cells and fabrication of 3D Printed flexible bioelectronic sensors under the guidance of Prof. Soumitra Satapathi, Dept. of Physics, IIT Roorkee in Satapathi Lab.
+In the past I’ve worked on the designing and fabrication of 3D-printed Microfluidic Channels, LOC (Lab-On-A-Chip) device for rapid POC (Point-of-Care) diagnosis of Circulating Tumor Cells using liquid biopsy and fabrication of 3D Printed flexible bioelectronic sensors under the guidance of Prof. Soumitra Satapathi, Dept. of Physics, IIT Roorkee in Satapathi Lab.